 Learning Networks are intended to provide beneficiaries with a forum to meet, network and discuss topics of interest.
-These discussion groups will be one of the regular ways that those involved in European projects will be able to get together in person to talk about issues that interest them, to exchange project information and to build relationships with their peers.
+These discussion groups are one of the regular ways that those involved in European projects are able to get together in person to talk about issues that interest them, to exchange project information and to build relationships with their peers.

-There are two Learning Networks events a year.
-They are open to all funded projects and are a great way to meet other projects, make useful contacts and engage in discussions relevant to your aims and objectives.
+Learning Networks events are open to all funded projects and are a great way to meet other projects, make useful contacts and engage in discussions relevant to your aims and objectives.
 Find out more about our Learning Networks events.

 Watch the highlights video, with projects from Widening Participation and Employability sharing their experiences of taking part in Learning Networks:

 What topics are covered?